 The rest would be bonus for me.

 After a waaaaay too early travel from home to Schiphol by car, and then to London Heathrow by plane, we would be the tourist in London on our first day.
 Traveling of course by the London Underground.
 Being tourist is not my favorite thing, but hey... we saw the Tower Bridge and I finally pictured the HMS Belfast.
-We saw the Big Ben and House of Parlement, Westminster Abbey, Buckingham Palace and the guards.
+We saw the Big Ben and Houses of Parliament, Westminster Abbey, Buckingham Palace and the guards.
 Very tired after a long day we went to the hotel.

 The next day we went for our first museum visit, the RAF museum in Hendon.
 I pictured my first wishlist planes of this trip.
 You find my highlights below.